ttotokpl/NostraAI/README.md

 `docker exec -it pinai_pinai_1 bash`

-4) See examples below for running pinai.
+4) See examples below for running nostraai.

 ## Install - local